uthcode/learntosolveit/source/python.rst

 #) **How will you use Python C-API ?**

-    The Python API is incorporated in a C source file by including the header "Python.h" .
+    The Python API is incorporated in a C source file by including the header "Python.h".
 Do note that if your use case is calling C library functions or system calls, you should consider using the ctypes module rather than writing custom C code.
 Not only does ctypes let you write Python code to interface with C code, but it is more portable between implementations of Python than writing and compiling an extension module which typically ties